 Wow, I have derailed on the blogging train the last few months.
 Sorry about that.
 Honestly, I was running low on content ideas and just wasn’t feelin’ it.
 At first I felt guilty for not keeping up with it, and then I sat down and wrote this quick year-in-review, quickly got over the guilt, and just decided I’d recommit to the blog in the new year.
 And that felt much better 😃

+I’ll cut to the chase: sharing your story with a bunch of strangers on the internet can be down right scary.
 A little over a year ago, I had no blog and had just opened my business Instagram account with my teeny tiny following.
 No one knew my name, much less what I had been through in the two years prior.
 But I had an inkling to write, and I knew I needed to finally start blogging.
 Not just for my business, but for my own journaling of sorts – to keep a record of this wild journey of entrepreneurship and motherhood.